coding-circle/charades/README.md

 To run this server, you have to connect to a MongoDB database.
 Your server will do this automatically once you've set the MONGO_URI environment variable.

-You have at least three options for getting a MONGO_URI for development:
+You have at least four options for getting a MONGO_URI for development:

+- (Super Easy) Run MongoDB in a Docker container using Docker Compose with the command `docker compose up`
 - (Easiest) Slack Andy and ask for your own database on his Mongo Atlas account, he'll send you a URI
 - (Easy) Sign up for Mongo Atlas yourself and create a databse for yourself, find the URI by going through the 'connect' flow
 - (Probably Easy) Run MongoDB on your machine locally, figure out your own URI